Company

 Climate Finance Leadership Initiative (CFLI)

-Macquarie Group CEO Shemara Wikramanayake was appointed a founding member of the Climate Finance Leadership Initiative on 17 January 2019 and was appointed co‑chair of the Climate Finance Leadership Initiative (CFLI) country pilot in India in 2021.
+Macquarie Group CEO Shemara Wikramanayake was appointed a founding member of the Climate Finance Leadership Initiative in January 2019 and was appointed co chair of the Climate Finance Leadership Initiative (CFLI) country pilot in India in 2021, which concluded in December 2023.
 In September 2022, Macquarie joined the CFLI country pilot in Colombia.

 UN’s Green Climate Fund (GCF)